Digitalize or Die: Dynamic Drivers of Responsible Research and Innovation in Health and Welfare services

 The Digitalize or Die-project addresses the question how ICT-based health innovations may contribute to new societal solutions in a responsible way.
 In particular, the project addresses the issue of Responsible Research and Innovation in eHealth innovation processes in Norway, USA, UK, Portugal and the Netherlands to compare different contexts and regions.

-In the Dutch region Twente, a large number of health-related innovations are developed.
+In the Dutch region Twente (province Overijssel), a large number of health-related innovations are developed.
 Hence, in December 2016, Twente has been awarded as one of 74 European exemplary regions for active and healthy aging.
-In our study we take a look at the innovation ecosystem of the Twente region in the field of eHealth, analyze actor constellations, modes of innovations, new collaborations and shifting roles of actors.
-We focus on how aspects of Responsible Research and Innovation are addressed in the innovation process and how this relates to characteristics of the regional innovation eco-system.
-Our study is funded partly by the Research Council of Norway and partly by the province of Overijssel with a project duration from January - December 2017.
+In our study we take a look at innovation processes in the Dutch province Overijssel in the field of eHealth, actor constellations, new collaborations and shifting roles of actors.
+In particular, we focus on how aspects of Responsible Research and Innovation are addressed in the innovation process and how this relates to regional and project characteristics.
+Our study is funded partly by the Research Council of Norway and partly by the province of Overijssel.

 The UT - Team working on the DoD project includes:

-Please contact Verena Schulze Greiving for any information on the running project.
+Please contact Kornelia Konrad for any information on the running project.